bbarth86/IntroToProg-Python-Mod07/docs/index.md

 ## Summary
 In retrospect, I probably could have elected to author a new script, from scratch, but I wanted to challenge myself to continue building on last week's assignment which I also felt gave me an opprotunity to "put it all together" with respect to file read/write, pickling, and error handling.
 A new, simpler script probably would have made for an easier time in troubleshooting however.

-Unfortunately, I could not seem to find success with pickle.load.
+Unfortunately, I could not seem to find success with `pickle.load`.
 This made it further difficult for me to verify whether the lists I saved to a binary file via Operation 6 were saved in the format intended.
 The text file looks correct, but I would prefer to be certain.

 Appreciate any suggestion or feedback you as the reader are able to provide on the error encountered in my `FileProcessor.ReadBinaryFileDataToList()` function, where the error is encountered.